Blog Post View

 2FA is a commonly used authentication mechanism by several apps and services.
 A few of these are- Google (Gmail), Facebook, Twitter, Instagram, Whatsup, Apple, Microsoft, Amazon, Yahoo, LinkedIn, Snapchat, Reddit, Pinterest, Slack, Dropbox, Evernote, Venmo, PayPal, TeamViewer, Tumblr, WordPress, GoDaddy, and several others.

-There are several apps that are migrating to MFA, to ensure better security and prevent any kind of data breach.
-Few of the popular services using MFA are – Amazon AWS, Microsoft Azure, and Rackspace.
+There are several apps that are migrating to MFA, to ensure better security and prevent data breaches.
+A few of the popular services using MFA are – Amazon AWS, Microsoft Azure, and Rackspace.

 Top MFA products include – CA Strong Authentication, Okta Verify, Quest Software's Defender, RSA Authentication Manager with RSA SecurID, SafeNet Authentication Service, SecureAuth IdP, Symantec Validation, and ID protection service, Vasco IDENTIKEY Server, and DIGIPASS.